subquery/documentation/docs/run_publish/publish.md

 ### Deploy your First Version

-There are two methods to deploy a new version of your project to the SubQuery Managed Service, you can use the UI or directly via the `subql` cli tool.
+There are three methods to deploy a new version of your project to the SubQuery Managed Service, you can use the UI or directly, via the `subql` cli tool, or using an automated GitHub Action.

 #### Using the UI